Lee Health feels financial ramifications of pandemic

 According to Lee Health, the Voluntary Exit Program “allows employees to separate from Lee Health with a generous severance payout.”

 The other program announced was the Voluntary Summer Sabbatical, which “allows an employee to take four to six weeks off during the summer with or without using their paid time off.”

 “These voluntary programs will help ensure the long-term viability of our health system so that we may continue to provide the safe care that our community deserves,” Antonucci said.
 “As I mentioned, this is entirely voluntary and is the decision of the employee.”

-Antonucci also announced Monday that Lee Health has begun using the antiviral drug Remdesvir to treat coronavirus patients.
+Also on May 18, Antonucci announced that Lee Health has begun using the antiviral drug Remdesvir to treat coronavirus patients.

 Officials said the drug might be able to help patients recover quicker.